fablabbcn/mdef-docs/docs/2023-24/year-2/modules/thesis-project/index.md

 ## Deliverables

-Research proposal and project plan for the next stages of the design process Documented process in MDEF repository.
+- Research proposal and project plan for the next stages of the design process.

-Students are requested to submit all the material requested by the faculty + their reflections about the seminar on their personal blog on the [MDEF repository](https://mdef.fablabbcn.org/2023-24/students/) on GitHub.
+- Documented process in MDEF repository.

 ## Grading Method